kjaymiller/productivity-in-tech/app/static/md/no_episode.md

 <a class="twitter-follow-button" href="https://twitter.com/prodintech">
     Follow @Prodintech</a>

-## Here is our current streaming schedule.
+## Here is our current streaming schedule (All times in GMT -07:00)
 * Mondays: 6:00PM - [Loosely Connected](http://productivityintech.com/loosely_connected)

 We also will stream Interviews from the [**Productivity in Tech Podcast**](http://productivityintech.com/pitpodcast) and [**Be More Prouductive**](http://productivityintech.com/be_more_productive).